jchobanana/Moon/about/index.md

 <center><a href="https://www.instagram.com/jjjcho/"><b>Jaye</b></a> is an artist wannabe who accidentally got into some prestige MFA programs in 2018.</center>

 ## Brief Bio
-* born in 1992 Taiwan on Shakespeare Day
-* hated by most teachers in childhood
+Born in 1992 Taiwan on Shakespeare Day.
+Hated by most teachers in her childhood.

-* socially awkward (extreme)
+Socially awkward (extreme).

-* was very lost in life
-* still very lost in life
+Was very lost in life.
+Still very lost in life.

-* know a little bit of many things, but not an expert on anything
+Know a little bit of many things, but not an expert on anything.

-* forever traumatized since 2016
+Forever traumatized since 2016.

 ## Education
 * 2017-2018  School of the Art Institute of Chicago